MohammadExactlyIT/github-slideshow/_posts/0000-01-02-MohammadExactlyIT.md

 layout: slide
 title: "Welcome to our MohammadexactlyIY slide"
 ---
-this is my awasom slides  slide
+this is my awasom slides  slide :idaa
 Use the left arrow to go back!